favna/repro-sapphire-unwrap-error/README.md

 # Issue
-When using a custom arg to match input based on my own values, logging the error produces the following input.
+When using a custom arg to match input based on my own values, logging the error produces the following output.

+This has been generatd from `Test.ts:18`

 ```
 ResultError: Unwrap failed